The Missing Piece (album)

-The Missing Piece is the ninth album by British progressive rock band Gentle Giant which was released in 1977.
+The Missing Piece is the ninth studio album by British progressive rock band Gentle Giant, released in 1977.
 After the Interview tour this return to the studio marked a change of direction for the band with the first side of the album exploring different musical directions than the band was previously known for, including pop music and punk rock, while the second side was more in the vein of their signature progressive rock style.
 This was the last Gentle Giant album to chart in the United States.

+Packaging

+The front cover of the album shows a puzzle piece that fits to an uncompleted puzzle shown on the back cover of the album.
+The puzzle, when completed, shows a picture of the front cover of their debut album.
+The Unburied Treasure box set includes a replica of the uncompleted puzzle from the back cover of the album.

+Critical reception

+The Globe and Mail wrote that "Gentle Giant has become more listenable by becoming more commercial...
+With The Missing Piece, the band devours mainstream and burps up a polished bit of formula recording."

 Track listing

-All lead vocals by Derek Shulman, except "As Old as You're Young", sung by Kerry Minnear and Shulman.
+All lead vocals by Derek Shulman, except "As Old as You're Young", sung by Kerry Minnear and Derek Shulman.